Emupedia/emupedia-game-webquake2/readme.txt

 MSVC:
 Open the included project and hope for the best.
-MSVC 2012 or 2013 required.
+MSVC 2015 required.